xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

   build_number = number_of_commits

   # Set number of commits as the build number in the project's plist file before the bot actually start building the project.
-  # This way, the generated archive will have the correct build number.
+  # This way, the generated archive will have an auto-incremented build number.
   set_info_plist_value(
     path: './MyApp-Info.plist',
     key: 'CFBundleVersion',